top of page

 • Create a plan to address the root feeding challenge

-• Eventually transition off the shield if appropriate and desired.
+• Eventually transition you off the shield if appropriate and desired

 ✨ Need support?
-Book an in-home or virtual breastfeeding consult today, and we’ll troubleshoot together.
+Book an in-home lactation visit, and we’ll troubleshoot together.

 In-Home Breastfeeding Consult